Do Most Car Accident Cases Settle Before Trial?

 How to Deal With Insurance Adjusters After a Car Accident

 Vehicle accidents occur regularly throughout Texas.
-Based on data from reportable crashes during the latest year in Texas, one person was injured every two minutes in three seconds in a vehicle collision in this state.
-In the event you or a loved one are involved in an accident, you are going to have to deal with car insurance carriers.
+Based on data from reportable crashes during the latest year in Texas, one person was injured every two minutes in a vehicle collision in this state.
+In the event you or a loved one is involved in an accident, you are going to have to deal with car insurance carriers.
 This includes your insurance carrier as well as the carrier of the other driver(s) involved.
-It is important that you understand how to deal with insurance adjusters in the aftermath of a Texas automobile collision.
+You must understand how to deal with insurance adjusters in the aftermath of a Texas automobile collision.
 Insurance claims adjusters are very good at their jobs, and their goal is to make sure that the insurance policy pays as little as possible in a settlement to claimants.
 Insurance adjusters may seem very friendly, but they are also trained to get you to say things that could jeopardize any settlement you receive.

 Should I Post to Social Media During an Ongoing Personal Injury Case?